cavetownie/DARE/Usage/Raspberry-Pi-Aarch64.md

+Todo:
+Add install script, which takes care of everything from scratch.

 # To-Long-Didnt-Read
 The image comes shipped with GEF plugin and GDB.
 The following Qemu command can be used to run the image:
 ```